-Rugby World Cup 2023: England fixtures in full as Steve Borthwick’s side eye return to form in Pool D
+Rugby World Cup 2023: England fixtures and results in full as quarter-final opponent confirmed

-England made a great start to their Rugby World Cup campaign against Argentina as they look to put a torrid 2023 so far firmly in the rearview mirror.
+England continue their Rugby World Cup campaign against Fiji in the quarter-finals.

 Steve Borthwick’s side lost three of their four warm-up matches for this tournament, including a first-ever defeat by Fiji in their most recent game at Twickenham, and headed into the tournament in France ranked eighth in the world.

-The serious business got under way for England on Saturday, when they took on Argentina at the Stade Velodrome in a Pool D opener that should have a huge bearing on the mood heading into the next three matches.
+The serious business got underway for England when they took on Argentina at the Stade Velodrome in a Pool D opener.
 George Ford kicked all the points for Borthwick’s men, three quick-fire first-half drop goals and six penalties in a 27-10 victory that came despite Tom Curry’s early red card.

-England then take on Japan, before a clash against Chile that they will be expected to win with minimal fuss.
-The focus will then shift to the final pool match against Samoa.
+England then beat Japan 34-12 in Nice, before a one-sided clash against debutants Chile that they won 71-0 with 11 tries.
+They then downed Samoa in a nervy final game of the pool stage.

-On paper at least, England are on the right side of the draw.
-They cannot face the likes of New Zealand, Ireland, South Africa or France until the semi-finals.

 England fixtures in full